What a governance wrapper actually looks like

 Injection threat screening.
 Every request body is checked for SQL injection, XSS patterns and prompt injection signatures before it reaches the agent.
 If it matches, the request is blocked with a 400 and the event is logged.
 The agent never sees it.

 Observability.
 Every request is reported to Elasticsearch for analytics and to the TCP Reporter for the live inspector.
-Response times, plan breakdowns, blocked request counts and cache hit rates are all visible in the APIM console.
+Response times, role breakdowns, blocked request counts and cache hit rates are all visible in the APIM console.
 The agent emits nothing special.
 The gateway does the work.

-The Lifeboat API is a plain REST service with no MCP awareness.
-Gravitee auto-generates MCP tools from the OpenAPI spec at the gateway entrypoint.
 The agent discovers these tools at runtime, reasons about which to call and constructs the right parameters.

-Plan-gated data: the same question, three different answers
+The same question, three different answers

-The demo has three access tiers:
+The demo has three access tiers drawn from realistic RNLI roles:

-A Gold user asking "what are the sea conditions near Poole?" gets four tidal events, full weather data and temperatures.
-A Free user asking the exact same question gets one tidal event and wind speed.
-Same agent, same prompt, same tool call.
-The gateway decides what comes back.
+A coastguard liaison asking "what are the sea conditions near Poole?" gets four tidal events, full weather data and temperatures, and a live stream of active launches.
+An anonymous user asking the exact same question gets one tidal event and wind speed.

-That is the governance wrapper argument made concrete.
 The policy is on the path, not in the agent.

 What surprised me

 The cold-start problem is real.
-On Apple Silicon, the ONNX model takes up to 60 seconds to warm up on first load.
+On Apple Silicon, Gravitee's ONNX model takes up to 60 seconds to warm up on first load.
 I added a dummy request to the startup sequence to pre-warm it.
 In AKS I added a mock LLM service because the real Ollama instance is unreachable from the cluster network.
 These are the things that never appear in architecture diagrams.

 Multi-turn context is harder than it looks.
-Getting the agent to resolve "there" from a previous turn ("find stations near Edinburgh... what are the sea conditions there?") required storing the last five conversation turns in session state and injecting them into the LLM context on each call.
+Getting the agent to resolve "there" from a previous turn -- "find stations near Edinburgh... what are the sea conditions there?" -- required storing the last five conversation turns in session state and injecting them into the LLM context on each call.
 Not complex, but easy to get wrong in subtle ways.

 Governance without agent changes is achievable but requires discipline.
 Every time I was tempted to add governance logic to the agent I forced myself to put it in the gateway instead.
 It requires more upfront thought about API design and policy ordering, but the result is an agent that is genuinely portable.
 You could swap the gateway implementation and the agent would not care.